wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 # Performance

-Edge Data Store was designed to run on a variety of low powered devices and to serve data to custom applications that run on the same platform.
+Edge Data Store is designed to run on a variety of low powered devices and to serve data to custom applications that run on the same platform.
 To assist in determining the appropriate hardware and software configuration for a specific use, Edge Data Store was tested on a variety of different devices, from single board computers to industrial edge gateways, on Linux and Windows operating systems, with different data stream counts and with the supported ingress methods collecting data at different event rates.

-This topic is provided to assist the user in determining the appropriate hardware and software where Edge Data Store can be used to meet the needs of different scenarios.
+Use the following performance testing information to determine the appropriate hardware and software to use with Edge Data Store in your scenarios.

 ## Edge Data Store Performance Testing Hardware